Fujifilm X-T10 vs Panasonic GX8

 |17.||Panasonic GX7||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

-Both the X-T10 and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the GX8 have been discontinued, but can regularly be found used on ebay.
 The X-T10 was replaced by the Fujifilm X-T20, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-T10 and GX8 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Fujifilm X-T10 better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.